MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-trans-split-combine.md

 4. Create a reclassification journal where the **FA No.** field contains the original fixed asset, and the **New FA No.** field contains the new fixed asset to be moved.
 5. Choose the **Reclassify** action.

-    Two lines are now created in the fixed asset G/L journal using the template and batch that you have specified in the **FA Journal Setup** window for the specified depreciation book.
+    Two lines are now created in the fixed asset G/L journal using the template and batch that you have specified on the **FA Journal Setup** page for the specified depreciation book.
 For more information, see [Set Up Fixed Asset Depreciation](fa-how-setup-depreciation.md).
 6. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA G/L Journals**, and then choose the related link.
-7. In the **Fixed Asset G/L Journal** window, choose the **Post** action to post the reclassification that you performed in steps 4 and 5.
+7. On the **Fixed Asset G/L Journal** page, choose the **Post** action to post the reclassification that you performed in steps 4 and 5.

 If you have posted an acquisition cost for one asset, you can use the fixed asset reclassification journal to split the acquisition cost among several assets.